Celebrating the work of Tennessee charitable dental clinics to power Tennessee smiles!

 Smile Power Week was created to promote healthy smiles across Tennessee during National Smile Month, but many Tennesseans aren’t smiling.
 According to research by the American Dental Association, 45% of low-income adults say they avoid smiling, and 68% of them sometimes find life, in general, less satisfying due to the condition of their mouths and teeth.

 To help draw attention to this situation, community partners all over the state are coming together for a week in June to help Tennesseans get back their healthy smiles.
-Governor Bill Lee, in conjunction with the Tennessee Charitable Care Network, has proclaimed June 15-19, 2020, "Smile Power" Oral Health Week.
+Governor Bill Lee, in conjunction with the Tennessee Charitable Care Network, has proclaimed June 14-18, 2021, the 6th annual "Smile Power" Oral Health Week.

 Smile Power Week educates Tennesseans about the importance of oral health, and it’s an opportunity to showcase the important work being done in communities across the state by free and charitable clinics.
 The clinics provide help and education about good oral health habits, which leads to less pain, healthier smiles and improved lives for many Tennesseans.

-In 2019, Tennessee's safety net dental clinics provided 36,752 procedures to patients who may otherwise not have received care.
+In 2020, Tennessee's safety net dental clinics provided nearly 40,000 procedures to patients who may otherwise not have received care.
 These clinics are doing an amazing job caring for those most in need.
 They are creating and restoring smiles, and with that, restoring health, self-confidence and dignity to these patients.
 We know that the power of smiling can change lives, and Delta Dental of Tennessee is proud to partner with dental clinics to help their communities smile.

 Delta Dental of Tennessee’s Smile180 Foundation supports dental clinics that serve the non- or underinsured across the state, delivering patients much needed oral care and new smiles that enhance their quality of life.
 It also supports children’s hospitals across the state and oral health education, including support of Tennessee’s two dental schools: Meharry Medical College School of Dentistry and the University of Tennessee Health Science Center’s College of Dentistry.